The Story of God - Creation

-To understand the scope of the grand story of the Bible, we must look beyond the horizon of human history, into eternity past.
+To understand the grand story of the Bible, one must look beyond the horizon of human history, into eternity past.
 An eternal King existed outside of time and space.
-Before “in the beginning” the King decided to establish a Kingdom comprised of spiritual and physical subjects.
-The Bible presents His story, a story that transcends a set of moral codes.
-At the heart of the Kingdom of God is His desire to extend the offer of an eternal loving relationship to all who choose Him over themselves.
+Before “in the beginning,” The King spoke His kingdom into existence.
+His kingdom is comprised of spiritual beings occupying spiritual space.
+Likewise, the Kingdom of God is filled with physical subjects occupying the world around us.
+At the heart of the Kingdom of God is His desire to extend an offer of an eternal loving relationship to all who choose Him over themselves.

 In The Beginning, God…